iygeal/rightsplace/README.md

 7. Access the application at http://127.0.0.1:8000 in your web browser.

-8. The admin interface can be accessed at http://127.0.0.1:8000/admin/, where adminitsrators can verify lawyers and NGOs and manage cases.
+8. The admin interface can be accessed at http://127.0.0.1:8000/admin/, where administrators can verify lawyers and NGOs and manage cases.

 ## Additional Notes